proxykitten/students-manager/README.md

 ```bash
 http://localhost:5173
 ```

-This will build and run both backend and frontend containers together, handling networking and dependencies automatically.

 **Note: If frontend failed to make connections to backend using localhost, try to change the backend url inside docker-compose.yml from localhost to ip or other endpoint.**